xprt64/dudulina-eventstore-api/README.md

 It is a HTTP interface to read the events from the [Mongolina](https://github.com/xprt64/mongolina) wich is an Event store implementation for [Dudulina CQRS framework](https://github.com/xprt64/dudulina).

-The idea behind this project is that it permits building of Read models that use any programming language, not only PHP.
+The idea behind this project is to permit the building of **Read models in any programming language**, not only PHP.

 ## Listing of events from all Aggregate streams